 Please visit Frequently Asked Questions (FAQ) for your conference or accommodation related questions: https://www.icemst.com/pages/39/faq If you have any other questions, comments or suggestions, please send those to firstname.lastname@example.org Best r...

-The ICEMST participants can take part as listeners for free in the sessions of International Conference on Research in Education and Science (ICRES) which will take place on May 1-4, 2019 in Cesme-Izmir, Turkey.
-The ICEMST participants can also s...
+The ICEMST participants can take part as listeners for free in the sessions of International Conference on Research in Education and Science (ICRES) which will take place on April 28 - May 01, 2019 in Cesme-Izmir, Turkey.
+The ICEMST participant...